ryan-aday/API_Project/README.md

       We use OpenWeatherMap's free API.
 You can procure your key by following the instructions [here](https://openweathermap.org/price)
   -  News API:
       We use The Guardian's free API.
 You can procure your key by following the instructions [here](https://open-platform.theguardian.com/access/)
+      We use AlphaVantage's free API.
+You can procure your key by the following instructions [here](https://www.alphavantage.co/support/#api-key)

-4. Once you've created your keys, you can replace them in our app.py file for your own use.
+4. Once you've created your keys, you can replace them in the respective files in the folder `./apiKeys/`
-  Line 18 contains the key for Open Weather.
-  Line 32 contains the key for The Guardian.
-  Alpha Vantage API key is found in `util/apiOperator.py` line 53

 5. Activate your virtual environment:
    ```